Trust Deeds

-Trust Deeds are a voluntary but legally binding agreement between you and your creditors where you agree to pay back an affordable portion of what you owe, whilst protecting your home and car.
+A Trust Deed in Scotland is a voluntary but legally binding agreement between you and the people you owe money to where you agree to pay back an affordable portion of what you owe, whilst protecting your home and car.

 Once the Trust Deed is completed, any remaining, qualifying, unsecured debts will legally be written off.
-Your creditors can no longer pursue you for the remaining amount leaving you debt free.
+This can be up to 70% of your unaffordable debt.
+The people you owe money to (your creditors) can no longer pursue you for the remaining amount.

 Personal Loan